ketankishore27/inventory_management/README.md

 All API calls assume a local FastAPI server at `http://127.0.0.1:8000`.

+### Authentication and session
+- The root route `/` is a Login page.
+- On successful login, we set cookies: `auth=1` and `user=<username>` and redirect to `/dashboard`.
+- `middleware.ts` protects app routes and redirects unauthenticated users to `/`.
+- `src/components/Header.tsx` reads the `user` cookie to display the exact username (no fallback), and provides an avatar dropdown with Logout which clears cookies and returns to `/`.

+### Branding and assets
+- The site logo uses `inventory-dashboard/public/dl-telekom-logo-01.jpg` everywhere (Sidebar, Login, and favicon).
+- Favicon is provided via `src/app/favicon.ico` or `src/app/icon.png`.
+Additionally, `src/app/layout.tsx` links `<link rel="icon" href="/dl-telekom-logo-01.jpg" />`.
+- Login page background uses `inventory-dashboard/public/login_page.jpg` with a subtle dark overlay for readability.

 ## Tech stack and scripts
 - Next.js: `15.4.6`
 - React: `19.1.0`